 It looks like the lair of a Bond Villian, but Oceanic Victor’s floating HQ just off Granite Island near Victor Harbor, South Australia actually conceals something far more exciting – tuna fish you can swim with and sharks you can cuddle!
-We went in for a dip with both.
+It’s an easy day trip from Adelaide – as we discovered when we went in for a dip with both.

 A tuna fish that, if it puts its mind to it, can accelerate to 75kph (47mph) – I’m really hoping my one isn’t short-sighted.